nasa/cumulus-orca/website/docs/developer/research/research-bamboo.md

 [Bamboo](https://confluence.atlassian.com/bamboo/getting-started-with-bamboo-289277283.html) is a continuous integration (CI) and continuous deployment (CD) server used to automate the release and deployment of software applications.
 A typical bamboo workflow configuration consists of the following:

- - Plan - It consists of single or multiple stages that are run sequentially using the same repository and defines the build is triggered.
+ - Plan - It consists of single or multiple stages that are run sequentially using the same repository and defines the build that is triggered.
  - Stage - It consists of single or multiple jobs that run simultaneously.
  - Job - It processes one or more tasks that run simultaneously in an ordered fashion.
  - Task - It is the actual work that is being executed as part of the build (e.g., running a shell script).